Systematic shell-model study of $^{98-130}$Cd isotopes and $8^+$ isomeric states: Results

 \subsection{$8^{+}$ isomeric states in Cd chain}

 Many theoretical and experimental investigations have been performed to study isomeric states in the different mass regions of the nuclear chart \cite{Srivastava, Bhoy, Bhoy1, Srivastava1, Garg, Axel, Wimmer}.
 The $8^{+}$ isomers have been observed experimentally in $^{98-104,130}$Cd isotopes.
 In this section, we briefly discussed the $B(E2)$ transitions, neutron occupancies, configurations of the $8^{+}$ isomeric states, and their g-factor values in the Cd chain.
+The $B(E2)$ transitions and half-lives of $8^+_1$ isomeric states are reported in Table \ref{8+BE2}; their shell model configurations, and the g-factor values are reported in Table \ref{isomer} and \ref{g-factor}, respectively.
+The neutron occupancies corresponding to $8^+$ isomeric states are shown in Fig. \ref{8+isomer}.